What Happens in a Mental Health Consultation

 Before meeting your therapist, you'll usually complete intake forms covering:

 Some providers use standardized questionnaires to screen for common conditions like depression or anxiety.
-These tools help mental health professionals understand your symptoms more clearly.
+These tools help mental health professionals understand your symptoms more clearly and may be discussed further in the context ofthe role of mental health in corporate productivity, especially when workplace stress contributes to emotional challenges.

 Opening Discussion: Setting the Foundation